MicrosoftDocs/azure-dev-docs/python/python-sdk-azure-multi-cloud.md

 ---
-title: Connect to all regions - SDK for Python Multi-cloud
+title: Connect to all regions - Azure SDK for Python Multi-cloud
 description: use Azure on all regions
 author: sptramer
 ms.author: sttramer